 To run a batch file from command-line, type its name, without the .bat extension.

 If you use Windows 7 64-bit you need to install the 64-bit version of Java so that 64-bit cmd.exe can run Java commands in batch files.
-If the batch files say " 'java' is not recognized..." you likely only have the 32-bit Java installed.
+If you get the output "'java' is not recognized..." you likely only have the 32-bit Java installed on your computer.

 You can create desktop icons and use them to invoke the interactive versions of the following supplied tools: HardwareSimulator, Assembler, CPUEmulator and VMEmulator.
 This can be done by finding the disk locations of the respective batch files, right-clicking on them and picking "Send to > Desktop."
 Edit the shortcuts' properties and set "Run" to "minimized."

-Hardware Simulator: To invoke the interactive version of the Hardware Simulator, type "HardwareSimulator" in the command line:
+Hardware Simulator: To invoke the hardware simulator in interactive mode, type "HardwareSimulator" in the command line.
+For example:

 C:\...\projects\02>HardwareSimulator (a window will open up, running the interactive version of the Hardware Simulator)

 Assembler: Typing "Assembler" will start the supplied assembler in interactive mode.
-Typing "Assembler xxx.asm" will assemble the given xxx.asm file and generate a file named xxx.hack, containing the translated binary code (but note that these operations can also be done in the interactive version).
+Typing "Assembler xxx.asm" will assemble the specified xxx.asm file and generate a file named xxx.hack, containing the translated binary code.
+Note that the assembler's interactive mode also enables loading and translating .asm files.

-There is no way to automatically compare the resulting code to expected output.
-Such comparisons can be done though using the supplied TextComparer tool, described below.
+To compare the resulting .hack code file to some expected .hack file, use the supplied TextComparer tool, described below.

-TextComparer: The supplied TextComparer tool compares two given files and reports success or failure.
-For example, suppose you run the hardware simulator with some test script and get some comparison failure.
-Next, you can use the TextComparer to investigate the problem:
+TextComparer: Compares two given files ignoring white space, and reports success or failure.
+For example, suppose you run the hardware simulator with some test script and get a comparison failure.
+If you want, you can then use the TextComparer to investigate the problem:

 C:\...\projects\02>HardwareSimulator ALU.tst Comparison failure at line 24 C:\...\projects\02>TextComparer ALU.cmp ALU.out Comparison failure in line 23: |0101101110100000|0001111011010010|1|1|0|0|0|0|0001111011010010|0|0| |0101101110100000|0001111011010010|1|1|0|0|0|0|0001111011010010|0|1|(Note the line number discrepancy between the reports of the two tools).

 All the nand2tetris software tools are written in Java.
-If you wish to inspect, modify, or extend some tool, you can download the source code Version 2.5.
+If you wish to inspect, modify, or extend some tool, you can download the source code.
 Before compiling the source code on your computer, read Readme.txt.

 For details on what's new in the current version of the software (somewhat technical but useful for porting old modifications to the current version), read this ChangeLog.txt file.